Society of the Friends of the Blacks: Organisational failings

 Historians have concluded that the Society was virtually impotent due to its organization, strategy, and membership criteria.
 In terms of organization, Quinney refers to the group's ineffective operations, stating that the government, which contained pro-slavery elements, had a nationwide propaganda network, while the Society was mainly Paris-based.
 Resnick concurs when he states: "Both leadership and membership at large were drawn heavily from the Paris area, with no established network of regional filiations."

 In addition, they held meetings irregularly, without full membership present.
 Even in 1789, Thomas Clarkson commented upon the poor attendance at the meetings.
 The lack of organization and continuity was shown by the departure of Brissot in June 1789 for the United States to meet abolitionists, although he had organized the Society's first meeting in February 1789.
 He did not become active in the Society until the spring of 1790, when he again became the Society's president.
-The Society required presidents to serve only three months; they shared responsibility, but the short tenure hindered continuity of effort within the organization.La Révolution française et l'abolition de l'esclavage (1968) 6, pp. 27–28.
+The Society required presidents to serve only three months; they shared responsibility, but the short tenure hindered continuity of effort within the organization.
 The Society decided that a "General Assembly" would be elected from within.
-This body would not only represent the Society and make the rules, but would also hold exclusive voting rights in the election of the officials.La Révolution française et l'abolition de l'esclavage (1968) 6, p.
-26. Hence, from the organization's inception, rank and file membership were excluded from participating in the Society's operations.
+This body would not only represent the Society and make the rules, but would also hold exclusive voting rights in the election of the officials.Hence, from the organization's inception, rank and file membership were excluded from participating in the Society's operations.

 Elitist membership policies

 Analysis of the membership list of the Society reveals a predominance of elite individuals.
 Although they possessed great influence, they had most of their power in Paris.
 There was a lack of popular participation, which reflected the structure of government and society.
-The founding members of the Society included such notables as Brissot, Condorcet, Saint-Lambert, Lafayette, La Rochefoucauld, and Clavière.
+The founding members of the Society included such notables as Brissot, Condorcet, Lafayette, Louis Alexandre of La Rochefoucauld (1743–1792) 6th Duke of La Rochefoucauld, and Clavière.
 The Society began with a handful of abolitionists, increased to ninety-five by 1789, and would swell to a maximum of 141 associates in later years.